 The costs incurred in responding to specific questions or objections raised by electors is not part of the fee.
 This work will be charged in accordance with the PSAA's fee scales.

 Our audit team

-Our audit team will be led by Rashpal Khangura Appendix 2 provides more details on specific roles and contact details of the team.
+Our audit team will be led by Rashpal Khangura (Director) and managed locally by Rob Walker (Audit Manager).
+Appendix 2 provides more details on specific roles and contact details of the team.

 Reporting and communication